jrosco/linux-gravatar/README.md

 </code>

 <pre>
+username = "Your Gravatar username (not required).
+Only used to open your profile from drop-down menu"<br>
 email = "The email address used to get your avatar"<br>
 check = "The amount of time in seconds to scrape the gravatar url for your avatar"<br>
 startup = "Not currently used"